 Oh, and no, I’m not a lesbian either she went on to say, “In fact, I’m not only into guys, but I’m mostly into older guys.
 I guess it’s because my father is such a super guy that I thought, why not have two?”

-Have you noticed that the only time you ever hear anything positive about a radio station is when a recent hire utters them?
+The only time you ever hear anybody say anything positive about a radio station is when the new hire utters them.

-The long journey towards your becoming wise begins at young and stupid.
+The long journey towards becoming wise begins at young and stupid.